KTamas03/credit-risk-classification/README.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.

-## Summary

-Overall, the logistic regression model appears to perform well in predicting both healthy loans and high-risk loans.
-The precision for high-risk loans is 0.85, indicating that the model makes fewer false positive predictions for high-risk loans.
-The recall for high-risk loans is 0.91, suggesting that the model effectively captures a significant proportion of high-risk loans.
-The accuracy of the model is 0.99, showing that the overall model has high accuracy for predicting both healthy and high-risk loans.

-However, when looking at the correlation coefficient and the VIF scores, there is evidence of multicollinearity among at least two or more of the independent variables.
-As mentioned earlier, this leads to challenges in calculating the coefficients for each independent variable and accurately assessing their impact on the dependent variable, along with the potential for overfitting.
-Some suggestions to potentially improve the model include:

-  - Removing one or more of the highly correlated variables.
-  - Combining correlated variables to create composite variables.
-  - Acquiring more data to better distinguish the relationships between the variables.

 **Resource File I Used:**
   - lending_data.csv